Formal-Methods-of-Robotics/Small-Gain-theorem/README.md

 # Formal-Proofs-of-Control-Performance
-Formal proofs in control engineering
+Formal proof of the Small-Gain theorem in Isabelle/HOL theorem prover.